lauritskarl/budy/README.md

 * `-y, --year INTEGER RANGE`: Filter analysis by year (defaults to all time).
 [1900&lt;=x&lt;=2100]
 * `-l, --limit INTEGER`: Number of payees to show.  [default: 10]
+* `-c, --by-count`: Sort by transaction count instead of total amount.
 * `--help`: Show this message and exit.